 International Travel Guidelines

-- Inventory the data on the devices you will be travelling with to ensure that you don't unknowingly take sensitive university or personal data data with you.
+- Inventory the data on the devices you will be traveling with to ensure that you don't unknowingly take sensitive university or personal data with you.

-- Never save sensitive information (ie SSN, driver's license number, credit card numbers or passport information) on your device.
+- Never save sensitive information (such as SSNs, driver's license numbers, credit card numbers or passport information) on your device.

-- Clear your web browser's history, stored passwords and temp files so that they cannot be accessed.
+- Clear your web browser's history, stored passwords and temporary files so that they cannot be accessed.

 - Be sure to check the country you are visiting for any encryption data restrictions that prevent you from encrypting data on your device.

 - Keep in mind, Duo tokens and the mobile app are subject to export control.
-The United States State Department maintains a list of embargoed countries and may have restrictions on whether or not you can travel to those nations with Duo tokens/mobile app.
+The U.S. Department of State maintains a list of embargoed countries and may have restrictions on whether or not you can travel to those nations with Duo tokens/mobile app.

-Please take the proper precautions to secure your smartphones, tables and laptops before going on your trip.
+Please take the proper precautions to secure your mobile phones, tablets and laptops prior to going on your trip.
 See below for some recommendations:

 - Set up a password and set the screen to lock after 15 minutes or fewer of inactivity.